||155 Deer Hill Avenue

 The team focuses on blight remediation, code compliance, safety and quality of life issues and strives to enhance Danbury’s position as a premier place to live, work, and raise a family.

 Danbury’s residents take pride in the preservation of their neighborhoods; therefore it is essential for our team to respond quickly and efficiently to their concerns.
-The UNIT responds to every concern brought before the team and will work diligently to resolve the issue in question.
-At times, there are concerns that fall out of the realm of the authority of the UNIT; however, our team will do whatever we can to alleviate the situation.
+The UNIT responds to every concern brought before the team and will work diligently to resolve the issue.
 This may include referring those matters to the responsible departments within City Hall, or assisting the residents and explaining to them what actions they may need to take to further pursue resolution.

 It is a common practice for the Office of Neighborhood Assistance to follow up and give updates and timeframes to Danbury’s residents that alert the UNIT of their concerns.
-As a result of being proactive and following up, the office continues to receive positive feedback from our residents.
-In many cases, residents are hesitant in providing their name and contact information while submitting a complaint.
-In these cases, our team will continue with the due diligence needed to resolve the problem, while simultaneously respecting the privacy wishes of the residents.
-Residents continue to express their gratitude for the hard work of the UNIT and we appreciate the support in helping to maintain and improve the quality of life for all residents of Danbury.
+In cases where residents are hesitant to provide their name and contact information when submitting a complaint, updates are available by contacting Danbury’s 311 representative.
+As a result of being proactive and following up, our department continues to receive positive feedback and gratitude from the residents.
+We appreciate their support in helping to maintain and improve the quality of life for all residents of Danbury.

 Additionally, the UNIT hosts neighborhood meetings for our residents.
-These meetings, that also include Mayor Mark Boughton, educate Danbury’s residents about community standards of health and safety, as well as zoning rules and regulations.
-After these meetings are held, the UNIT then will conduct ACTION in these specific neighborhoods and work with property owners and residents to resolve any quality of life issues.
+These meetings, which include Mayor Mark Boughton, focus on quality of life topics that residents wish to speak about within their neighborhood.
+Furthermore, Danbury’s residents are educated about community standards of health, blight and safety, as well as zoning rules and regulations.
+After these meetings are held, the UNIT will then follow up by performing inspections in these specific neighborhoods and work with property owners and residents to resolve any quality of life issues.